Judith Resnik: Selection and training

 Resnik worked on research into the principle of orbital systems, flight software and the development of systems of manual control of spacecraft.
 She developed the software and operating procedures for the Space Shuttle's Remote Manipulator System (RMS).
 She also developed the deployment systems for the tethered satellite systems and worked on orbiter development, writing software for NASA to use on its missions.
 She disliked the part of her job that required making public appearances and drumming up support for the space program.
 She avoided television interviews when possible, and resented intrusive questions about her private life, such as questions about her divorce.

 Other astronauts felt that either Resnik or Sally Ride would become the first woman in the group to fly in space, as they received the sorts of technical assignments that best prepared them for flight, such as capsule communicator (CapCom) duties.
 The shortlisted candidates for the mission specialist assignments for the STS-7 mission included all six women, but since the mission involved the use of the RMS, the choice of the first to fly on the Space Shuttle narrowed to Resnik, Ride and Anna Fisher, who had specialized on it.
-Resnik was considered best qualified, but was passed over in favor of Ride because it was felt that Resnik was less comfortable with public affairs issues, and the first American woman to fly in space would attract an unusual amount of public interest.
+Resnik was considered best qualified, but was passed over in favor of Ride because it was felt that Resnik was less comfortable with public affairs, and the first American woman to fly in space would attract an unusual amount of public interest.